 SUE DRIVER THAT SLID INTO ME HIT ICE PATCH OR ICY ROAD – ATTORNEYS

 In Minnesota winters, ice patches or “black ice” on the roads can cause slippery and dangerous driving conditions.
-Our car accident lawyers handle many MN injury cases every year where people are injured in an auto accident on an icy road or slippery road where another car hit a patch of ice and slid into them.
-The question our attorneys are asked is: “A car slid into me and hit me because of ice or black ice, do I have a claim?”
+Our auto accident lawyers handle many MN injury cases every year where people are injured in a car crash on an icy road or slippery road where another car hit a patch of ice and slid into them.
+The question our attorneys are asked is: “A car slid into me and hit me because of ice or black ice, are they responsible?”

-Cases where one car slides into another car because of black ice can be challenging in Minnesota because insurance companies like to argue that weather lets them off the hook.
+Cases where one car slides into another car because of black ice can be challenging for a Minnesota lawyer because insurance companies like to argue that weather lets them off the hook.
 However, our MN car crash lawyers have successfully pursued many cases like this because we found witnesses that could verify the other driver was going too fast or driving too close.

 If you are injured in a car accident because another driver slid into your car because of an icy road or hits a patch of ice, please call our Minnesota personal injury lawyers for a free consultation.
 Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience representing hundreds of people injured in car accident cases.
 Pam was a former partner at Meshbesher & Spence, and offers small firm attention to her clients.
 An auto accident lawyer can meet with you to discuss your auto injury case at our offices in Edina, Woodbury and Minneapolis.